Stability of Long-lived Antiskyrmions in Mn-Pt-Sn Material: Simulated system

-The micromagnetic simulations in Ref. \cite{Nayak_2017} were found to correspond to the experimentally observed antiskyrmions at $T=300$ K for the following parameter values: exchange stiffness $A=1.2\times 10^{-10}$ Joule/m, Dzyaloshinskii-Moriya parameter $d= 6\times 10^{-3}$ Joule/m$^2$, saturation magnetization $M_s = 445$ kA/m, external field $B=0.29$ T, zero anisotropy, and lattice constants $a=$ 0.63 nm the in-plane and $c=$ 1.22 nm the out-of-plane.
-These numbers are converted to parameters for the lattice Hamiltonian as $J=2 c A =1830$ meV, $D=a c d =29$ meV, $K=0$, and $\mu=a^2 c M_s =1.37$ meV/T. We note, however, that the micromagnetic simulations can only be used to determine these quantities relative to the exchange parameter, $J$, so our calculations are carried out in terms of scaled parameters $D_{20}/J=0.016$, $\mu_{20}/J=7.5\cdot$10$^{-4}$ T$^{-1}$.
+The parameters in the Hamiltonian used here are chosen to be consistent with the previously determined micromagnetic model parameters for this system.\cite{Nayak_2017} There, the antiskyrmions at $T=300$ K were modeled using the following parameter values: exchange stiffness $A=1.2\times 10^{-10}$ J/m, Dzyaloshinskii-Moriya parameter $d= 6\times 10^{-3}$ J/m$^2$, saturation magnetization $M_s = 445$ kA/m, external field $B=0.29$ T, zero anisotropy, and an in-plane lattice constant of $a=$ 0.63 nm and out-of-plane lattice constant of $c=$ 1.22 nm.
+These micromagnetic parameter values are converted to parameters for the atomic scale lattice Hamiltonian as $J=2 c A =1830$ meV, $D=a c d =29$ meV, $K=0$, and $\mu=a^2 c M_s =1.37$ meV/T. We note, however, that the micromagnetic simulations can only be used to determine these quantities relative to the exchange parameter, $J$, so our calculations are carried out in terms of scaled parameters $D/J=0.016$\ and $\mu/J=7.5\cdot$10$^{-4}$ T$^{-1}$.